ACW Epic - mini project

 Very small things like the cord holding the blanket rolls and the metal rings on the muskets that secure the barrel to the wooden body have been totally ignored.
 I am trying to paint a bit faster, ignoring small mistakes and just painting with the three foot rule in mind.
 I am forcing myself not to worry too much about a few careless mistakes - they really are unnoticeable at normal viewing distances to the Mk I eyeball (digital photography on the other hand can be rather cruel).

 Taken together, I reckon that I am now painting units at double the previous rate.
-As an example, I think the first unit (below) looks quite respectable.
+I think the first unit (below) looks quite respectable.

 Above - A game of Mill Creek at last!